 When A Student Needs More Support

-When a student continues to show signs that they need more support than a classroom teacher can provide, weeks of documentation is required before someone will even come in to observe.
+When a student continues to show signs that they need more support than a classroom teacher can provide, weeks of documentation are required before someone will even come in to observe.
 We don’t listen to the teachers try to help that child as soon as possible.
-Instead we turn teachers into data collectors to validate what teachers already know is true… that a student needs more support.
+Instead, we turn teachers into data collectors to validate what teachers already know is true… that a student needs more support.

 When We Get Overwhelmed